wix/react-native-navigation/docs/docs/Installing.md

 	@end
 	```

-For apps created with `create-react-native-app`, change `jsBundleURLForBundleRoot:@"index.ios"` to `jsBundleURLForBundleRoot:@"index"`.
+For React Native v0.48 and below, change `jsBundleURLForBundleRoot:@"index"` to `jsBundleURLForBundleRoot:@"index.ios"`.

 ## Android